BrunoCamargos/billdone/README.md

 Some terms to work with

 Transactions
+ - incomes 	- receitas/rendimentos
- - income - receita/rendimento
+ - expenses - despesas
- - expense - despesa
+ - bills 		- contas